Thertzlor/Revenant/wiki/Macros/Mode_Change_Macro.md

 # Functionality
 LGS defines 3 modes for most logitech devices, each with a different backlight.
-By default, revenant will use these native modes as well, using the internal mode change macro to cycle between them.
+By default, revenant will use these native modes as well, with optional name assignments, using the internal mode change macro to cycle between them.

+It's also possible to decouple the modes used by LGS from the "Hardware" modes, which allows for having more than three modes.

 ## Automatic mode reset